Zhu Yi (figure skater): 2021–2022 season

 Zhu was assigned to compete at the 2021 Cup of China.
 The event was canceled on August 17 and subsequently replaced by the 2021 Gran Premio d'Italia, to which Zhu was reassigned.
 She began the season at the 2021 CS Asian Open Trophy, the Olympic test event, finishing in seventh place.
 She was ninth at the Gran Premio with a career-best score of 171.25 points, saying afterward "I didn't do everything, but I met my goals."

 Zhu was chosen as the lone women's singles entry for the Chinese Olympic team over Chen Hongyi.
 Her selection drew criticism from Chinese skating fans, who felt stars like Chen and Texas-born Ashley Lin would be better suited.
 She began the 2022 Winter Olympics as the Chinese entry in the women's segments of the Olympic team event.
 With the women as the last of the four short program segments, the Chinese team was in third place going in, behind only the United States and ROC.
 Zhu fell on her jump combination, crashing into the boards of the rink, and singled a planned triple loop.
 As a result, she placed last in the segment with 47.03 points (below her season best of 60 points), dropping the Chinese team from third place to a tie for fifth.
 Afterward, she said that she was "upset and a little embarrassed."
 In the free skate, Zhu fell twice and again placed last in the segment.
 China finished fifth in the team event.

 The performances drew considerable criticism from Weibo users, who also questioned her privileged background and family ties, lack of fluency in Mandarin Chinese, and selection over a native athlete.
 False rumours also spread that she would rather be interviewed by CNN than Chinese media.
 Following this, the microblogging company took steps to censor the backlash towards her and related hashtags.
-In the women's event later on, Zhu finished 27th in the short program and did not advance to the free skate.
+In the women's event later on, Zhu finished 26th in the short program and did not advance to the free skate.
 The performance however drew cheers and applause from the crowd midway through, and reportedly more sympathy on Weibo.
 In a Chinese media interview afterwards, Zhu said there might have been online comments that affected her at first, but she later adjusted.

+2022–2023 season

+Zhu did not compete internationally during this season.

+2023–2024 season

+Prior to the season, it was announced that Zhu had begun training in Beijing full-time and that former pair skater, Tong Jian, had become her new coach.
+She returned to international competition at the 2023 Cup of China, where she finished tenth.

+At the 2024 Chinese Championships, Zhu came in eighteenth place.
+Despite this placement, Zhu was selected to compete at the 2024 Four Continents Championships, where she finished sixteenth.
+Zhu then ended the season by placing thirteenth at the 2024 National Winter Games.